 How Is It Treated?

+Your doctor will discuss the treatment options depending on the cause for thickening.
 Apart from thickening, endometrium lining could also become thinner than usual, yet another problem faced by many women.
 Find out more about it next.

 What Causes Thinning Of The Endometrium?

 Thin endometrium results from the impairment of the normal growth of the endometrial tissues.
 The most common reason is menopause.
 The other reasons include (6):

 - Resistance of estrogen by endometrium surface receptors

 Yes.
 Endometrial thickness can indicate early pregnancy, be it normal or abnormal (ectopic).
 Most normal intrauterine pregnancies occur when the endometrium has a thickness of 13-25mm (9).

 Have you any experiences to share?
 Please share them in the comments section below.

 2. Dr Henry Knipe, Dr Yuranga Weerakkody, et al.; Endometrial thickness; Radiopaedia.org (2005–2019)